• Skip to primary navigation

 Crusting fish with dried mushrooms serves a couple purposes.
 We use only with freshwater fish where I work, and many are lacking in natural oils that can insulate them from overcooking, a nice dredge in some flour can help this, and acts like a layer of fat.
 Some freshwater fish too (especially whitefish) can be difficult to sear and crisp their skin: if the pan is too hot the skin burns on the edges, if it isn’t hot enough the skin sticks to the pan and rips off.
 Not only does this method helps the fish not stick, but adds a really great lobster mushroom flavor.

-This winter, I thought It would be fun to do with walleye, Minnesota’s state fish.
-Alongside it is a lobster mushroom broth, and a fun wild-rice root vegetable sub-recipe, since there is pretty much nothing else left in the local cellars right now.
+This winter, I thought It would be fun to do with walleye, Minnesota's state fish.
+Alongside it is a lobster mushroom broth, and some wild rice with winter vegetables.
+I'll leave it up to you to pick a nice side dish to go with yours.

 Cutting Boneless Walleye Filets